Mike8564/Walking-Pal/README.md

 ![](Images/WalkingIcon128x640.png)

-WalkingPal is your activity tracker when you need to track you walking, jogging or runnig activity with easy and sample interface
+WalkingPal is your activity tracker when you need to track your walking, jogging or runnig activity with easy and sample interface.

-It use track your location and ccaculate your avg. speed and the distance of your activity.
+It track your location and calculate your avg. speed and the distance of your activity.

 # Functionality